Stocks open higher after three-week slump: Stock market news today

 Bond yields edged higher.
 The yield on the benchmark 10-year Treasury bond hovered around 4.3%, near its highest levels in more than a decade.

-The moves come as the Federal Reserve's interest-rate campaign is again set to take center stage in an otherwise sleepy week in markets.
+The moves come as the Federal Reserve's interest rate campaign is again set to take center stage in an otherwise sleepy week in markets.
 Fed Chair Jay Powell is set to speak at an annual gathering of bankers in Jackson Hole, Wyoming, on Friday.
-Last week, concerns on the future path of hikes helped drive market losses.
+Last week, concerns about the future path of hikes helped drive market losses.

 On the earnings front, the highlight Monday is Zoom (ZM).
 This week's highlight will come Wednesday from Nvidia (NVDA), which is looking for an encore after its blowout guidance last quarter.
 Nvidia stock is up more than 200% so far this year.

-Here are some of the stocks leading Yahoo Finance’s trending tickers page in premarket trading on Monday:
+Here are some of the stocks leading Yahoo Finance’s trending tickers page in early market trading on Monday:

-Nikola (NKLA): The stock plummeted 12% premarket on Monday after president of energy, Carey Mendes, resigned on Sunday.
+NVIDIA (NVDA): Investors are closely watching the chip maker ahead of its second-quarter earnings results on Wednesday.
+Shares rose about 5% on Monday, but are up more than 200% on the year amid the AI boom.

-Tesla (TSLA): The EV carmaker’s shares rose 3%.
-Tesla has been slashing prices for some of its models in China in recent days.
+Palo Alto Networks (PANW): The stock rose more than 15% early Monday on the heels of a surprise earnings beat last week.
+The company, which decided in early August to shift its earnings announcement to after the bell on Friday, saw shares sink nearly 20% as investors feared the move meant bad news for the cybersecurity giant.